 Major players in the market include Cisco, Dell, IBM, and Cirrascale.

-Colocation managers need to be aware of this trend and counter with the advantages colocation has over containerization.
+Colocation managers need to be aware of this trend and counter the advantages colocation has over containerization.
 In addition, colocation centers can be designed with modular or containers to provide similar advantages of stand-alone containers while providing the advantages colocation offers.